SYPartners/webpack_support_rails/README.md

     $ bundle install

 ## Configuration

+This assumes you already have node and npm installed.
+Run the following:

     $ rake webpack:init

-This creates the following file where config can be set: `config/initializers/webpack_support_rails.rb`
+This creates the following file where config can be set: `config/initializers/webpack_support_rails.rb` This also creates a package.json if it doesnt exist, and installs all the needed dependancies.

 ## Usage

-This assumes you already have node and npm installed.
-Run the following:

-    $ npm i webpack glob chunk-manifest-webpack-plugin lodash babel-loader babel-core babel-preset-es2015 --save-dev

 App entry points are autoMAGICALLY generated from `.js`, `.js6`, and `.jsx` files located in `app/assets/javascripts/entry`.
 The bundle name will be the file name without the extension eg: `some_file.js` will be bundled as `some_file`.